vinithmundhra/sc_wifi/app_tiwisl_simple_webserver/README.rst

 :description: Demonstrates how the module is used to connect to a wireless access point.
 :keywords: Wi-Fi, TiWi-SL

-This simple demonstration of xTIMEcomposer Studio functionality that uses the Wi-Fi Slice Card together with the xSOFTip module_wifi_tiwisl to demonstrate how the module is used to connect to a wireless access point and host a simple web page.
+This simple demonstration uses the Wi-Fi Slice Card together with the xSOFTip module_wifi_tiwisl to demonstrate how the module is used to connect to a wireless access point and host a simple web page.